bri25yu/homework_fall2022/hw1/report.md

 ### Question 1.3
 We pick the Hopper environment where the expert has returns of 3772.670.

+We pick our hyperparameter of interest to be our loss function, specifically over the MSE (default), L1, and Huber losses.
+Originally I wanted to understand how the loss landscape affects the performance of our bc agent because the loss itself was always very small i.e. less than 0.001.
+I originally wanted to use more accurate loss functions in the sense that a loss value of 0.001 is already really small which typically indicates that a model is performing well on the task.
+However, I noticed that loss doesn't necessarily correlate with model performance i.e. similar losses produced by different hyperparameters had different eval returns.

+We further tune each loss function over three learning rates {1e-5, 2e-5, 3e-5}.

 Every run uses an eval batch size of 100000 (averaging over at least 100 rollouts).

 |Common parameters|Value|